-Experiment with taking panoramas or 360 degree views of the installation using your mobile phone.
+Experiment with taking panoramas or 360-degree views of the installation using your mobile phone.
 Try capturing people within the space, including pedestrians, runners, cyclists or classmates.
 Observe how the space can be distorted to suggest change and movement over time.
 You could also experiment with lenses attached to your phone (such as fisheye, kaleidoscopic or wide-angle lenses), or objects placed in front of your phone (such as glass prisms).

 Using sections of your drawings, photographs of the site and/or screen shots captured from virtual navigation of the site, create a hand-generated or digital collage that combines different points of view within the one composition to suggest the passing of time.
 Think of it as a 'memory map' or visual map of your journey through the space.
-Experiment with enlargements, horizontal and vertical lines, weaving and/or shifting sections to create a sense of visual rhythm and movement.
+Experiment with enlargements, horizontal and vertical lines, weaving and/ or shifting sections to create a sense of visual rhythm and movement.
 Refer to examples of Cubism and the work of Sohei Nishino, David Hockney and Daniel Crooks.
 A cropped section of this collage could be used as the basis for a painting or printmaking work.
-Images could also be used to create an artist's book or zine.